omni-us/jsonargparse/CONTRIBUTING.rst

 .. note::

-    The ``.pre-commit-config.yaml`` file was changed such that some hooks are now run on ``pre-push``.
-If you have an old development environment, please run ``pre-commit install`` again to update the git hooks.
+    ``.pre-commit-config.yaml`` is configured to run the hooks using python 3.12.
+Thus, you need to have python 3.12 installed for pre-commit to work.

 The ``pre-push`` stage runs several hooks (tests, doctests, mypy, coverage) that take some time.
-These are intended to let developers know problems which must be resolved for any pull request to be considered for merging.
+These hooks are intended to inform developers of issues that must be resolved before any pull request can be considered for merging.
 If you wish to push without running these hooks, use the command ``git push --no-verify``.

+Formatting of the code is done automatically by pre-commit.
+If some pre-commit hooks fail and you decide to skip them, the formatting will be automatically applied by a github action in pull requests.

 Documentation
 -------------